QualiSystems/TeraVM-Virtual-Chassis-Shell-2G/README.md

 ### Configuring a new App

-#### Configuring a new App based on the TeraVM vBlade shell
+#### Configuring a new App based on the TeraVM Virtual Blade shell

-This section explains how to create an App template for the TeraVM vBlade shell (Module).
+This section explains how to create an App template for the TeraVM Virtual Blade shell (Module).

 1. In CloudShell Portal, as Global administrator, open the **Manage – Apps** page.